taikoxyz/raiko/README.md

 ## Smart Contract Verification

-Raiko block proof is avaliable through Sp1's recursive verifier.
+Raiko block proof is available through Sp1's recursive verifier.
 ```console
 $ ./script/sp1-e2e.sh 1234
 ```
-By running this sciprt, you will pull data of block 1234, generate PK/VK and the proof, initiate the contract and verify the proof in Solidity test envoronment.
+By running this script, you will pull data of block 1234, generate PK/VK and the proof, initiate the contract and verify the proof in Solidity test envoronment.